Questions About the Ronald McDonald House® of Rochester, Minnesota

 How long do family/kids stay?
 What is the average stay?

-Families are allowed to stay as long as their child is receiving medically necessary care; inpatient or 4 appointments per week if outpatient, and meeting the House’s outlined Rules and Expectations.
-Sometimes this may be only a few nights and sometimes this extends to 6 months or more.
-The average stay varies but we often see families staying 7-10 days.
+Families are allowed to stay as long as their child is receiving medically necessary care; inpatient or four appointments per week if outpatient and meeting the House’s outlined Rules and Expectations.
+This may be only a few nights, but sometimes this extends to six months or more.
+The average stay varies, but families often stay 17-22 nights.

 Does the House provide any other services besides residency?

-- Thanks to donations there are pantry foods available.
-Just enough for a light snack or a quick meal.
+- Thanks to many generous donations, there are pantry foods available; enough for a light snack or a quick meal.

-- A shuttle service takes families to and from the clinic and hospital.
-M-F daytime hours.
+- A shuttle service takes families to and from the clinic and hospital, Monday through Friday during daytime hours.